 This is the best way to clean a trash bag if you don’t want to do it in your tub or you don’t own a bathtub.

-1. Fill a large plastic trash bag (the plastic bag should be large enough that after completely enveloping the oven racks enough space is left for the fumes to circulate) the with half-quart ammonia (you can adjust the amount but not by much).
+1. Fill a large plastic trash bag (the plastic bag should be large enough that after completely enveloping the oven racks enough space is left for the fumes to circulate) with half-quart ammonia (you can adjust the amount but not by much).

-2. Place your oven racks inside the trash bag and tie it tightly.
+2. Place your oven racks inside the trash bag and tie them tightly.
 Now place the trash bag in a bin and keep it outside.
 The fumes will circulate in due time so the racks can be set vertical inside the bin but better results are noticed when they are set flat.